FabianBG/freecodecamp/README.md

 # FREECODECAMP LESSONS SOLUTIONS

-A repository to code he lessons of the different feecodecamp certifications.
+A repository to code lessons of the different feecodecamp certifications.

 # LICENCE